aimms/function-reference/predefined-identifiers/model-related-identifiers/alldefinedsets.rst

 .. seealso::

     The sets :aimms:set:`AllSets`.
-Sets are discussed in Section 3.2 of the Language Reference.
+Sets are discussed in :doc:`non-procedural-language-components/set-declaration/set-declaration-and-attributes` of the Language
+    Reference.